kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 > $${ \color{blue01} E } = mc^2$$

-By the way, to show all of the code blocks above, I followed [this](https://tosbourn.com/liquid-raw-syntax/) guide about jekyll's `liquid` syntax, which tells you how to highlight code and how to escape code with the `raw` keyword.
+To show all of the code blocks above, I followed [this](https://tosbourn.com/liquid-raw-syntax/) guide about jekyll's `liquid` syntax, which tells you how to highlight code and how to escape code with the `raw` keyword.

+I later also added featured images to posts, following [this](https://pnmcartodesign.wordpress.com/2018/10/01/how-to-create-a-featured-image-template-for-a-jekyll-blog-site/) great tutorial from Patrick N. McKinney.

 There's more formatting to be done on the blog, I still have to learn how `mathjax` is different from $\LaTeX$, and how to do a bunch of stuff, but at least the site looks sort of not the worst now.
 Yay!
 XD